mewler/mewbot/dev-docs/io-dev-notes/file_system-dev-notes.md

 This solution is less than elegant, and probably horribly inefficient.
 But it works.
 Ish.
 New backend for linux will follow.
 When I regain the will.

+NOTE - I regained the will.
+But immediately encountered another set of problems.

+#### Standardization of output

+So the problem seems to be that the windows and linux file monitors just produce some fundamentally different outputs.

+I've done some tuning of the windows output to more closely match the linux one - but there ate just too many points where they were different to really make it practical to really make them line up 100 percent.
+(There's stuff you could do - more parsing and caching of items - interruptable delays before putting more files on the wire - that sort of approach.
+But it's looking like a rather large amount of work and what's there seems good enough.)

+AS SUCH - DIR MONITOR OUTPUT IS GOING T0 BE OS DEPENDANT.

+Sorry.

+There are tests for the windows and for other (linux) like output events - and some smoothing has been done on the windows side to make things more like the linux side.
+But it's not 100 percent.
+Tests are, however, present for both windows and linux systems to illustrate the differences.

 ### Output

 For the moment only supporting writing files into a directory (subfolders e.t.c can wait).